Building your professional network is something you should start as a student and continue throughout your career.

 - Order some business cards and carry them with you everywhere.

-- Don’t make a beeline for your seat at events.
+- Don’t make a beeline for your seat at events or sit by people you know.